Umbrian Gingerbread

 Steps

-• Toast the nuts in the oven, remove their skins, and coarsely chop them.
+• Toast the nuts in the oven, remove the skins, and chop coarsely.

-Melt the dark chocolate in a double boiler or in the microwave.
+Melt the dark chocolate using a double boiler or microwave.

-Soak the raisins for 10 minutes in warm water.
+Soak the raisins for 10 minutes in lukewarm water.

-Then, in a bowl, combine the nuts, candied fruits, raisins, and honey.
+Combine the nuts, candied fruits, raisins, and honey in a bowl.

 Mix the ingredients well.

-Form apple-sized loaves and place them on a baking sheet lined with parchment paper.
+Form dough balls the size of an apple and place them on a baking tray lined with parchment paper.
 Let them rest covered with a cotton cloth in a cool place for at least 6 hours, preferably overnight.

 Bake in a preheated static oven at 338°F for about 15-20 minutes.
-Remove from the oven and let cool completely.
-Wrap in parchment paper and then in aluminum foil.
+Remove from oven and let cool well.
+Wrap with parchment paper and then aluminum foil.

 UMBRIAN GINGERBREAD